TabularEditor/tabulareditor.github.io/_posts/2019-07-03-TabularEditorTricks2.md

 And that's it - all partitions on your model are now 100% legacy partitions.

 ### Fine print
+**Update August 2020**: There was a bug in the original script if you uncommented line 7, in that the loop would iterate through ALL tables of the model, including calculated tables and calculation group tables.
+Setting the DAX expression of a calculated table to "SELECT * FROM ..." is probably not what you want, and if your model contained a calculation group table, the script would outright crash.
+This is because the Query property is not supported for partitions on a calculation group table.
+I added the check in line 5 to skip any calculated tables or calculation group tables in the model.

 The `Partitions.ConvertToLegacy(<data source>)` method called by the script replaces each M partition on a table, with a Legacy partition that points to the specified (legacy) data source.
 It also assigns the M expression from the original M partition to the "Query" property of the newly created legacy partition, which is of course nonsense, as legacy data sources do not understand M queries.
 This is why you should go through each partition to update the query manually, or use the optional step 4, provided your source tables/views have the same names as the imported tables.

-You could also consider modifying line 6 of the script to construct the legacy partition query in a different way, to save the manual hassle of going through each partition query.
+You could also consider modifying line 7 of the script to construct the legacy partition query in a different way, to save the manual hassle of going through each partition query.
 But this assumes that you have some consistency in the way tables and/or partitions have been named within your model:

 ```csharp
 foreach(var partition in table.Partitions) partition.Query = "SELECT * FROM [tabular].[vw_" + partition.Name + "]";